Amazon KDP AI-Generated Content Policy 2026: Full Disclosure Guide

 Amazon distinguishes between two categories:

 The key distinction is who created the content.
-If an AI tool generated the prose, images, or translations and you edited it, that's AI-generated.
-If you wrote the content yourself and used AI to polish or brainstorm, that's AI-assisted.
+If an AI tool generated the prose, images, or translations and you edited it, that is AI-generated.
+If you wrote the content yourself and used AI to polish or brainstorm, that is AI-assisted.

 What Exactly Do You Need to Disclose?

-During the KDP publishing process, you'll encounter a content declaration section.
-Here's what requires disclosure:
+During the KDP publishing process, you will encounter a content declaration section.
+Here is what requires disclosure, mapped to the exact AI tools each scenario covers:

 The rule of thumb: If an AI tool produced the actual words, images, or translations in your final book, disclose it.
-If you used AI as a brainstorming or editing assistant and wrote the final content yourself, you don't need to disclose.
+If you used AI as a brainstorming or editing assistant and wrote the final content yourself, you do not need to disclose.

 Step-by-Step: How to Disclose AI Content on KDP

 The disclosure process is straightforward.
-Here's exactly where to find it and what to select:
+Here is exactly where to find it and what to select.

 Amazon takes the disclosure requirement seriously.
-Here's what can happen if you publish AI-generated content without declaring it:
+Here is what can happen if you publish AI-generated content without declaring it:

 Does Disclosing AI Content Hurt Your Sales?